 While the choice depends mostly on preferences, laptops have rooms only for a single drive thus making it a trickier decision.
 You can choose hard drives if you want to store more data inexpensively.
 HDDs are easily available and their storage capacity is exponentially larger than solid-state drives.
 But because of the moving parts, there is a risk of mechanical failure and data loss.
 Also, HDDs are slower than other variants.
 SSDs, on the other hand, will provide for the highest overall performance.
 However if it the largest amount of storage you are searching for, you may want to choose the SSHD.
 Contrarily, if you wish to spend the least amount of money, you might stick with the option of a traditional hard drive.

 SSD does not only have limited storage capacity but are also expensive on your pocket when compared to traditional hard drives.
 A traditional 1TB hard drive would cost you one-sixth of what a 1TB SSD could weigh on your pocket.
 On the contrary, even an SSHD makes a smart choice as it would cost you a quarter of the 1TB SSD but will offer for a balance between performance and space.

 The SSHD learns which applications are most used and to accommodate faster loading times and better performance, those are stored in the Solid-state storage.
 An SSHD therefore may make your laptop boot faster but it still lags behind SSD in terms of the performance speed.

-Moreover, you must check for a drive that would fit within the storage slot in the laptop.
+Moreover, you must check for a drive that would fit within the storage slot on the laptop.
 Hence, when ordering the drive, you must check for the dimensions.
-For instance, a few ultra-portable laptops require a microSATA drive smaller than 1.8 inch.
+For instance, a few ultra-portable laptops require a micro SATA drive smaller than 1.8 inches.

 With the SSHD however, whether in a laptop or a pc, the advantage is that no special software or configuration is needed.
 It does not need you to decide where to store various programs or files.